Smoking and its effects - info for kids

 - In many countries laws have been made so that there are few places left where they can smoke in public.

 - It is now illegal in South Australia for people to smoke in cars if there are children in the car too.
 Smoking is banned within 10 metres of children's public playgrounds.
-Smoking is also banned in any bus, train or taxi shelter.
+Smoking is also banned in any public transport or taxi shelter, and in all public indoor and outdoor eating places.
 There is a fine of $75 to $200.
+Open air places like the Zoo and sports arenas are now smoke free and many Councils have made many public places smoke free.

 - People have been educated to know the dangers of smoking and passive smoking (when you don't smoke but you are breathing someone else's smoke).